Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Introduction

 The remainder of this article is organized as follows.
-Section \ref{sec:setup} introduces the setting, estimands, different linear mixed model formulations, and robust variance estimators.
-Section \ref{sec:simulation} presents a simulation study to investigate the performance of discrete-time linear mixed models in SW-CRTs with continuous recruitment under different true data-generating models.
-Section \ref{sec:empirical} provides a reanalysis of a completed SW-CRT using discrete-time linear mixed models when individuals are recruited continuously, and Section \ref{sec:discussion} concludes.
+In Section~ \ref{sec:setup}, we introduce the setting, estimands, different linear mixed model formulations, and robust variance estimators.
+In Section~ \ref{sec:simulation}, we present a simulation study to investigate the performance of discrete-time linear mixed models in SW-CRTs with continuous recruitment under different data-generating models.
+In Section~ \ref{sec:empirical}, we provide a reanalysis of a concluded SW-CRT in which individuals are recruited continuously using discrete-time linear mixed models.
+Section~ \ref{sec:discussion} concludes with a discussion of our work.